painted/CV/README.md

 - Oversaw all imports, purchasing, sales (wholesale, retail and internet), government contracts and marketing.
 - Became exclusive authorized importer of Tri-Tronics, Midnight Pet Products and Resco Products.
 - Became authorized importer of PetMate, Kong, Redline K9 and other brands.
-- Created company eCommerce website and managed sales through MercadoLivre.
+- Created company eCommerce website using OsCommerce and managed sales through MercadoLivre.

 ### A.W.B.A.
 Inc, New York, NY, USA
 ##### President: October 2005-present